Academic Integrity: Home

 What is Academic Integrity?

-Academic integrity has multiple definitions, traditionally focusing on negative aspects such as plagiarism and cheating.
-More recent research takes a more holistic and positive view of academic integrity, merging the term with the values of honesty, trust, fairness, respect, and responsibility in learning, teaching, and research.
+Traditionally focused on plagiarism, fraud, dishonesty, cheating prevention, and other academic malpractice, the definition of Academic Integrity is evolving.
+More recent research takes a more holistic approach, merging the term with the values of honesty, trust, fairness, respect, and responsibility in learning, teaching, and research.

 How Do You Maintain Academic Integrity?